STR THEATRE BOOK PRIZE

 The three judges, who are different each year, are drawn from the ranks of theatre practitioners, theatre critics, senior academics concerned with theatre, and theatre archivists, with a member of the committee of the Society for Theatre Research as chair.

-Entry for books with 2024 copyright will close on 20 January 2025.
-For submission details or more information, publishers should contact theatrebookprize@str.org.uk
+For submission details for 2025 copyright books or more information, publishers should contact theatrebookprize@str.org.uk

 2025 Judges (for books published 2024)